 This mitigation measure involves implementing a soil moisture and vegetation monitoring program to better assess plant water stress and related irrigation needs in the riparian zone.
-Data from soil moisture and plant water stress tests facilitate the identification and location of impacts resulting from the prolonged depression or rapid drawdown of the water table.
+Data from soilmoisture and plant water-stress tests facilitate the identification and location of impacts resulting from the prolonged depression or rapid drawdown of the water table.
 Soil and plant monitoring also documents the beneficial results of riparian mitigations, and provides a statistical foundation for determining trends in conditions over time.

-In FY 06-07, staff collected semi-monthly pressure chamber measurements of leaf water potential at four study sites in mid and lower Carmel Valley.
+In FY 07-08, staff collected semi-monthly canopy ratings of individual trees at four study sites in mid and lower Carmel Valley.
 Soil moisture was evaluated bi-monthly with tensiometers at the Schulte project, in the vicinity of the San Carlos Well, and at the Valley Hills Project.
-Photo documentation and measurements of foliage volume and tree dimensions occurred at several study site locations along the river.
-Staff continued willow planting mortality and growth surveys to determine the success of plantings at the Red Rock and All Saints Restoration Projects.
+Photo documentation and measurements of foliage volume occurs in other areas as well, depending on river flow conditions and depth to groundwater.

-In addition to vegetation and soil moisture monitoring, avian (bird) species diversity monitoring was continued during Summer 2006 and Spring 2007 by the Ventana Wildlife Society's Big Sur Ornithology Lab (BSOL).
+In addition to vegetation and soil moisture monitoring, avian (bird) species diversity monitoring was continued during Summer 2007 and Spring 2008 by the Ventana Wildlife Society's Big Sur Ornithology Lab (BSOL).
 Data collected by Dr. David Mullen and the BSOL since 1992 compares habitat values at permanent monitoring stations and provides an indication of changing patterns of avian use in District restoration projects.
 The information collected on avian species diversity has helped document the response of populations to habitat enhancements implemented by the District.
-Since 1992, the avian monitoring work has shown healthy avian species diversity along river reaches where the District has implemented restoration projects, while diversity index readings in control sites with established riparian vegetation seem to fluctuate depending on the presence of flow in the river channel and the health and vigor of invasive weeds.
+Since 1992, the avian monitoring work has shown healthy avian species diversity along river reaches where the District has implemented restoration projects, while diversity-index readings in control sites with established riparian vegetation seem to fluctuate depending on the presence of flow in the river channel and the health and vigor of invasive weeds.